dasafo/AI-Client-Agent-MCP/README.md

 DB_PORT=5432 # Internal port for PostgreSQL in its container

 # Application Server Configuration
-SERVER_PORT=8000 # Port on localhost to access the API
+SERVER_PORT=8000 # Port on localhost to access the MCP server

 # pgAdmin 4 Configuration
 PGADMIN_EMAIL=admin@example.com # Email for pgAdmin web interface login